modernweb-dev/web/docs/docs/dev-server/plugins/writing-plugins.md

 ## Koa Context

-The plugin hooks simply receive the Koa `Context` object.
+The plugin hooks receive the raw Koa `Context` object.
 This contains information about the server's request and response.
 Check the [Koa documentation](https://koajs.com/) to learn more about this.

 To transform specific kinds of files we don't recommend relying on file extensions.
 Other plugins may be using non-standard file extensions.
 Instead, you should use the server's MIME type or content-type header.
-You can easily check this using the `context.response.is()` function.
+You can check by using the `context.response.is()` function.
 This is used a lot in the examples above.

 Because files can be requested with query parameters and hashes, we recommend using `context.path` for reading the path segment of the URL only.
 If you do need to access search parameters, we recommend using `context.URL.searchParams.get('my-parameter')`.